ionvop/nowcast/frontend/docs/api-docs.md

 ### 6.3 Client handling

-- **Web / PWA:** the `redirect_uri` is the web app page URL; the client reads the token from the URL fragment after the callback redirect.
 - **Android / iOS (native):** the `redirect_uri` is a **custom scheme / universal link** (e.g. `com.yourcompany.nowcast:/oauth2callback`).
 The native app intercepts the deep link, extracts the token from the fragment, and stores it securely.

 The client should:
-1. Store the token via the auth-store adapter (secure storage on native, localStorage on web).
+1. Store the token via the auth-store adapter (secure storage on native).
 2. Attach it as `Authorization: Bearer <token>` on authenticated requests.
 3. On `#error=1`, show a sign-in failure message.